tyleragreen/notetime/examples/mta/README.md

-# title NYC Subway opens
+## NYC Subway opens
-# tags policy
-# date October 27, 1904

 The IRT opened on this date.
+## Painting the Elephant

+An incredible article.
-# title Daniel Patrick makes the news
+## Daniel Patrick makes the news
-# tags policy moynihan
-# date June 13, 2017

 The NY state congressman voted on something.

-An incredible article.